yjg30737/high-performance-lang-comparison/README.md

 # high-performance-lang-comparison
 Compare performance between Python(numpy), R, Go, Rust, Julia

-This checks the performance of each language by multiplying randomized float value between 0 and 1 <b>10,000,000</b> times by default.
+This checks the performance of each language by multiplying two randomized float values between 0 and 1 <b>10,000,000</b> times by default.

-You can change the number of times.
+You can change the number of times of calculation.

 ## How to test
 ```powershell